decidim/decidim/docs/services/etherpad.md

 # Etherpad

+On some cases, users need to have near real time collaborative writing, for instance for having the minutes on a presencial meeting.

-Decidim can be integrated with Etherpad so meetings can have their own pads.
+To ease online/offline participation, Decidim can be integrated with Etherpad so meetings can have their own pads.

+## Integration

 In order to use it you need to have your own Etherpad deployment, you can do it with the Docker compose using the provided `docker-compose-etherpad.yml`.